 If the information is correct and accurate, the installation process is as follows:

-- After you make your purchase from our website, Volusion Order Processing does a WHOIS lookup on your domain.
-If your domain name is registered privately, look for an email from our Billing department with further instructions.
-If your domain name isn’t registered privately, we’ll send the approval email to the address on your WHOIS record.
+- After you make your purchase from our website, Volusion Order Processing looks to see if a pre-approved email address has been used in the past.
+If not, look for an email from our Billing department with further instructions.
+If a pre-approved email address has been used in the past, we’ll send the approval email to the address on your WHOIS record.

 - When you click the validation link in the approval email, the SSL certificate is generated and queued for installation.